sensu/sensu-docs/content/sensu-core/1.4/guides/monitor-the-monitor.md

 }
 {{< /highlight >}}

-While Sensu does not provide benchmarks for a healthy RabbitMQ queue, you can trend the data using the [metrics-rabbitmq-queue sensu plugin][11] metrics check for your instances.
-In the below check definition, metrics collection is done on the same host as RabbitMQ lives.
+While Sensu does not provide benchmarks for a healthy RabbitMQ queue, you can trend the data using the [metrics-rabbitmq-queue sensu plugin][11] metrics for the keepalives queue.

 {{< highlight json >}}
 {